Tom Arth: Playing career

 Arth attended Saint Ignatius High School in Cleveland.
-In 1998, he took the reins as the starting quarterback for the perennial national power and led the Wildcats to the Division I State Semi-Finals where they lost to defending National Champion and eventual State Champion Canton McKinley Bulldogs.
+In 1998, he took the reins as the starting quarterback for the perennial national power and led the Wildcats to the Division I state semifinals, where they lost to defending national champion and eventual state champion Canton McKinley High School.
 Over the course of the 1998 season, Arth threw for over 2,100 yards and 24 touchdowns.

-At John Carroll University, Arth started for four years at quarterback, and set 18 John Carroll football records.
+At John Carroll University, Arth started for four years at quarterback for the Blue Streaks, and set 18 program records.
 He earned unanimous All-American honors as a junior and senior.
-In 2002, he guided the Blue Streaks to a 12-2 record, an East Regional Championship, and a berth in the NCAA Division III National Semi-Finals for the first time in program history.
+In 2002, he guided the Blue Streaks to a 12–2 record, an East Regional Championship, and a berth in the semifinals of the NCAA Division III Football Championship playoffs for the first time in program history.
 Over the course of his career, Arth captured every major passing record at John Carroll, including passing yards (10,457), and touchdowns (89).

-He spent time with the Indianapolis Colts (2003–2005) who allocated him to the Scottish Claymores (2004) and the Hamburg Sea Devils (2005) of NFL Europa.
+Arth spent time with the Indianapolis Colts (2003–2005) who allocated him to the Scottish Claymores (2004) and the Hamburg Sea Devils (2005) of NFL Europa.
 During his three seasons with the Colts, he served as a back-up to quarterback Peyton Manning.

 He was signed by the Green Bay Packers in 2006 but was released prior to the start of training camp.
 Arth signed with the Toronto Argonauts of the Canadian Football League in February 2007.
 Arth later signed with the Grand Rapids Rampage of the Arena Football League.

 Coaching career

 John Carroll

 On December 5, 2012, Arth was named the 17th head football coach at John Carroll.

-On November 12, 2016, Arth's program earned their first outright Ohio Athletic Conference title since 1989 with a 31–28 victory over then-No.1 Mount Union.
-On December 17, 2016, Arth was named D3football.com Coach of the Year for 2016, becoming the first Blue Streaks mentor in any sport to earn a national honor in 42 years.
+On November 12, 2016, Arth's program earned their first outright Ohio Athletic Conference (OAC) title since 1989 with a 31–28 victory over No. 1 Mount Union.
+On December 17, Arth was named D3football.com Coach of the Year for 2016, becoming the first Blue Streaks mentor in any sport to earn a national honor in 42 years.